aiven/aiven-docs/static/includes/faq-ai.md

 **Does Aiven AI Optimizer mask/obfuscate my queries?**

-Yes, Aiven AI Optimized provides a non-intrusive solution to optimize your database performance without compromising sensitive data access.
+Yes, Aiven AI Optimizer provides a non-intrusive solution to optimize your database performance without compromising sensitive data access.
 It achieves this by gathering information on schema structure, database statistics, and other signals to detect potential performance problems and offer optimization